rolandstarke/laravel-mild-database-session-driver/README.md

 [![Latest Stable Version](https://poser.pugx.org/rolandstarke/laravel-mild-database-session-driver/v/stable)](https://packagist.org/packages/rolandstarke/laravel-mild-database-session-driver)
 [![LICENSE](https://img.shields.io/packagist/l/rolandstarke/laravel-mild-database-session-driver.svg)](https://github.com/rolandstarke/laravel-mild-database-session-driver/blob/master/LICENSE)

-Does the same as default database session driver with the benefit that the the session is only written to the database if it changed to reduce the database load.
+Session driver with less writes to the database.
+Does the same as default database session driver with the benefit that the session is only written to the database if it changed.
+Every 2 minutes the last activity is updated (instead of every request).

 ## Installation